prisms-center/IntegrationTools/README.md

 1) You write a program that you wish to pass functions into without knowing their form ahead of time.

-2) You write the code for the functions themselves, either by hand or using the Function or Basis Set Writers ('fw' and 'bsw') to generate code from symbolic mathematical expressions.
+2) You write the code for the functions themselves, either by hand or code generation tool (See IntegrationToolsWriter).

 3) You compile the functions into a library and link it with your code.